XOXO: Stealthy Cross-Origin Context Poisoning Attacks against AI Coding Assistants: Evaluation

-\textbf{Task Description.} To quantify the ability of \alg to inject vulnerabilities, we evaluate \alg on the CWEval dataset~\cite{peng2025cwevaloutcomedrivenevaluationfunctionality}, specifically designed to assess both functionality and security of LLM-generated code.
-Using our identical \evalplus setup for~\autoref{eval:generation} on CWEval's Python subset (\cweval), we measured attack success by target LLMs generating code that passes functional tests and fails security tests linked to specific Common Weakness Enumeration (CWE) categories~\cite{cwe}.

-\textbf{Results.} Although injecting specific vulnerabilities while preserving preserving functionality is much more difficult than untargeted bug injection, \alg still successfully triggers \numcwestriggered unique CWEs across different models, achieving an average ASR of \avgvulnasr (\autoref{tab: codegen attack performance}).
-Consistent with our results in~\autoref{eval:generation}, perplexity-based feedback helps improve performance, with the exception of \deepseeklargeshort which we believe might be caused by the dataset's small size.
-We've added three case studies highlighting the most concerning behaviors observed in the tested models in~\autoref{app: vuln case studies}.
+{\textbf{The \attack successfully injects specific vulnerabilities while preserving functionality}} across safety-aligned models~\citep{lu2025alignmentsafetylargelanguage} despite the increased task difficulty.
+Although injecting specific vulnerabilities while preserving functionality is much more challenging than untargeted bug injection, our attack triggers \numcwestriggered unique CWEs across tested LLMs, achieving an average ASR of \avgvulnasr (\autoref{tab: codegen attack performance}) while maintaining naturalness (\autoref{tab: results cweval naturalness}).
+Consistent with~\autoref{eval: bug injection}, GCGS improves XOXO's performance, with the exception of \deepseeklargeshort, which we attribute to the dataset's small size.